afnolin/academic_template/content/publication/2021b-JofHydrology/index.md

 ---
-title: 'Multi-century tree-ring anatomical evidence reveals increasing frequency and magnitude of spring discharge and floods in eastern boreal Canada'
+title: 'Spatial coherency of the spring flood signal among major river basins of eastern boreal Canada inferred from flood rings'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here